dadounsamira/stock-analysis/README.md

 ### the stock performance in  2018

 For this analysis we used the same methods, the graphics shows that the green energy industry crashed in 2018 and that all stocks went down except ENPH and RUN who outperformed well.
+ENPH lost few point but stayed strong during the two years, RUN outperformed from the year 2017.

+DAQO stocks did not perform well in 2018.

 ![here](/Resources/VBA%20performnce%202018.png)